networknt/light-example-4j/tram/light-tram-todolist/README.md

 ## About the Todo list application

 The Todo List application, which lets users maintain a todo list, is the end-to-end POC application for the light-tram-4j framework.

-It shows how use Eventuate Tram to reliably publish domain events as part of a database transaction that updates an aggregate. consume domain events to update a CQRS view view
+It shows how use Eventuate Tram to:

+  --reliably publish domain events as part of a database transaction that updates an aggregate.

+  -- consume domain events to update a CQRS view

 When a user creates or updates a todo, the application publishes a domain event.
 An event handler, subscribes to those events and updates an ElasticSearch-based CQRS view.

 ## Todo list architecture